 MCI Capital SA

-Gett has more than 35,000 drivers around the world, operating in more than 60 cities including New York, London, Manchester, Liverpool, Edinburgh, Glasgow, Leeds, Moscow, St Petersburg and throughout Israel.
+Gett has more than 150,000 cars on the road around the world and is said to be operating in more than 100 cities, including New York, London, Manchester, Liverpool, Edinburgh, Glasgow, Leeds, Moscow, St Petersburg and throughout Israel.
+At peak times, there is a Gett ride taking place every second.

 Uber is a mobile app connecting passengers with drivers for hire.